ab5tract/light/README.md

 Basic Web Components with no Javascript.
 Currently v0.1.0-alpha.

 > Warning!
 Project - Work In Progress.
-Some classes, ids and selectors will may be rewrited.
+Some classes, ids and selectors may be rewrited.

 ## Install